mattsherwood87/CoNNECT/docs/source/support_tools/index.rst

 remove_dirs.py
 ==============

-.. note:: the functions of support_tools.remove_dirs does not support command line operation.
+.. note:: the function of support_tools.remove_dirs does not support command line operation.

 Python Implementation
 ---------------------